Arkansas Military and Veterans Benefits

 List of Arkansas Public Institutions of Higher Education

 Arkansas Diplomas for Wartime Veterans: Local school districts can award high school diplomas to Veterans of World War II, Korea or Vietnam who left high school before graduation to serve in the U.S. Armed Forces.
-Those interested should contact their local school superintendent or the Arkansas Department of Education for more information.
+Those interested should contact their local school district or the Arkansas Department of Education at 501-682-4475 for more information.

 Arkansas Primary and Secondary School Directory